 The former challenge is relatively easy to tackle with educational material prepared specifically for stakeholders of various backgrounds.
 Lawyers, IT security specialists, and data scientists/engineers all have different contexts on data protection and data value, and we aim to cater to these differences with our material, as well as through 1:1 sessions & workshops which we run with each new partner.
 The latter challenge is sometimes harder to overcome, but we work very closely with developer and infrastructure teams to ensure that no matter what their stack, we can get Statice humming away safely on their premise.

 Ben: I think one big thing that was really apparent this year is that even a lot of the biggest firms in finance, insurance, healthcare and automotive are not fully on top of privacy.
-We only very rarely meet teams where all stakeholders understand the relevant sections of GDPR, and understand for example where technologies like pseudonymization are suitable, and where they’re not.
-It amazes me that in 2020, we still heard “but we can just delete PII and it’s fine, right?” quite often.
-(Ed. notes: see our post on the shortcomings of data masking for more details)
+We only very rarely meet teams where all stakeholders understand the relevant sections of GDPR, and understand for example where data protection technologies are suitable, and where they’re not.
+It amazes me that in 2020, we still hear “but we can just delete PII and it’s fine, right?” quite often (ed. note: see our post on the shortcomings of data masking for more details).

 Beatrice: Our feeling is that, at least for machine learning applications, privacy-preserving synthetic data will increasingly become an alternative to real customer data.
 The main reason for that is the fact that more and more teams are using machine learning to automate and improve operations and processes and a privacy-enhancing technology like synthetic data significantly reduces the risks of data processing for organizations.